wmealing/wmealing.github.io/signed-kernel-modules.md

   system key ring and you have no ability to augment that set of keys without rebuilding the kernel and signing all kernel modules with your own key.

-  However, if you do have secureboot as an option.
+  However, if the system uses secure boot and its an option..

   Secureboot has a provision for adding 'additional' keys to the 'platform' keyring, it uses a Machine Owner Key (MOK) to add additional keys to the UEFI